Japan's 'Moon Sniper' attempts historic lunar landing

 But the Japanese lander -- equipped with a rolling probe developed by a major toy company -- has been designed to do so with unprecedented precision.

-The descent of the lightweight SLIM craft, nicknamed the "Moon Sniper" by space agency JAXA, is scheduled to start at midnight Japan time on Saturday (1500 GMT Friday).
+The descent of the lightweight SLIM craft, nicknamed the "Moon Sniper" by space agency JAXA, is scheduled to start at midnight Japan time (1500 GMT Friday).

-If all goes to plan, the touchdown will be around 20 minutes later.
+If all goes to plan, the touchdown will take place around 20 minutes later.

 The craft is targeting an area within 100 metres (330 feet) of a spot on the surface, far tighter than the usual landing zone of several kilometres.